-Kim calls for North Korean military to be constantly ready to smash US-led invasion plot
+N. Korea’s Kim calls for readiness to smash US-led invasion plot, as US trains with South and Japan

-SEOUL, South Korea (AP) — North Korean leader Kim Jong Un called for his military to be constantly ready for combat to thwart plots to invade his country, as he accused the U.S. of conducting “more frantic” naval drills with its allies near North Korea, state media reported Tuesday.
+SEOUL, South Korea (AP) — North Korean leader Kim Jong Un called for his military to be constantly ready for combat to thwart its rivals’ plots to invade his country, state media said Tuesday, as the U.S., South Korea and Japan held a trilateral naval exercise to deal with North Korea’s evolving nuclear threats.

-The U.S. and South Korean militaries are holding joint summer exercises that North Korea views as an invasion rehearsal.
-The allies have insisted the drills are defensive in nature.
+The U.S. and South Korean militaries have been separately holding summer bilateral exercises since last week.
+North Korea views such U.S.-involved training as an invasion rehearsal, though Washington and its partners maintain their drills are defensive.

-Kim said in a speech marking the country’s Navy Day that falls on Monday that the waters off the Korean Peninsula have been made unstable “with the danger of a nuclear war” because of U.S.-led hostilities, according to the official Korean Central News Agency.
+Kim said in a speech marking the country’s Navy Day on Monday that the waters off the Korean Peninsula have been made unstable “with the danger of a nuclear war” because of U.S.-led hostilities, according to the official Korean Central News Agency.

-He cited a recent U.S.-South Korean-Japanese summit, the deployment of U.S. nuclear strategic assets and the U.S. drills with its allies.
+He cited the U.S. drills with its allies, the deployment of more powerful U.S. weapons assets in the waters near the Korean Peninsula, and a recent U.S.-South Korean-Japanese summit where an agreement to boost defense cooperation was reached to counter North Korea’s nuclear program.
+Kim called President Joe Biden, South Korean President Yoon Suk Yeol and Japanese Prime Minister Fumio Kishida “the gang bosses” of the three countries.

 “The prevailing situation requires our navy to put all its efforts into rounding off the war readiness to maintain the constant combat alertness and get prepared to break the enemy’s will for war in contingency,” Kim said.

+Tuesday’s South Korean-U.S.-Japanese drills in international waters off South Korea’s southern Jeju island involved naval destroyers from the three countries.
+The training was aimed at mastering procedures for detecting, tracking and sharing information about incoming North Korean missiles, South Korea’s navy said in a statement.

-The U.S. and South Korean militaries began the 11-day joint drills on Aug.
+The U.S. and South Korean militaries began the 11-day bilateral drills on Aug.
 21. The annual Ulchi Freedom Shield training is a computer-simulated command post exercise.
-But they included field exercises this year as well.
+But they included field exercises this year.

 North Korea typically responds to U.S.-South Korean military drills with its own missile tests.
-Its most recent known weapons test was its failed second launch of a spy satellite last Thursday.
+Last Thursday, its second attempt to launch a spy satellite into space failed.
 The day the drills began, KCNA said Kim had observed the test-firings of strategic cruise missiles.

 Since the beginning of 2022, North Korea has carried out more than 100 weapons tests, many of them involving nuclear-capable missiles designed to strike the U.S. and its allies South Korea and Japan.
 Many experts say North Korea ultimately wants to use its boosted military capabilities to wrest greater concessions from the U.S.